Global Stability for Charged Scalar Fields in an Asymptotically Flat Metric in Harmonic Gauge: Notation and Preliminary Identities

-Now we look at $H$.
-Since we are for now treating this as a model estimate for the full EMKG system, we assume $L^\infty$ estimates on low derivatives of $H$ and $L^2$ estimates on high derivatives of $H$ as follows: We first consider $\gamma' < \gamma < 1$.
-Then, we define the class $G_{\epsilon, \gamma', \gamma, k}$ to be the set of metrics $g$ with $M \leq \epsilon$ (where $M$ is the multiplier corresponding to the ADM part of the metric) satisfying the $L^\infty$ norms
+Now we look at $h^1, H_1$.
+Since the main result is in a sense a part of a bootstrap argument for the full EMKG system, we assume $L^\infty$ estimates on low derivatives of $h^1$ and $H_1$ and $L^2$ estimates on high derivatives of $h^1$ and $H_1$.
+For now, we use the abstract $h$ for both (i.e. if an estimate is true for $h$, then it holds for $h^1$ and $H_1$, with indices raised and lowered as appropriate).
+We look at the set of metrics $g$ satisfying the $L^\infty$ norms